Condition

 Task age = 21 4.png

-In this node, you can access a single task parameter or a whole task stored in a State Diagram using these constructions.
+You can access a single task parameter or a whole task stored in a State Diagram by Getting Task Parameters from State Diagrams.

 Error handling & troubleshooting

-Condition node is not working as expectedTypo in parameter nameParameter names are case-sensitive.
-For example, if the task parameter is “Phone”, but it is written as "phone" in the node, the condition node will not recognize them as being identical.
+The Condition node is not working properly.There is a typo in the parameter name.Parameter names are case-sensitive.
+For example, if the task parameter is “Phone”, but you entered it as "phone" in the Condition node, the node will not recognize them as one parameter.
+You have to enter task parameter names the same way, either “Phone” or "phone".

 What's Next